Chesney and Wolfe: Later 1960s shows

 Chesney and Wolfe repeated their success with the BBC sitcom Meet the Wife (1964–66) starring Thora Hird and Freddie Frinton.
 It was originally a one-off Comedy Playhouse pilot called "The Bed" (1963).
-Again, this featured working class characters and humour.
+Again, this featured working-class characters and humour.
 Frinton's character was a plumber, while Hird's had social aspirations.
 It ran for five series.
-In 1964, for Australian television, they wrote the first six episodes of a 13 episode comedy series, Barley Charlie, concerning the inheritance by two sisters of a run down garage with one lazy employee.
+In 1964, for Australian television, they wrote the first six episodes of a 13-episode comedy series, Barley Charlie, concerning the inheritance by two sisters of a run-down garage with one lazy employee.

 The partnership wrote The Bed-Sit Girl (1965–66) for Sheila Hancock, who played a young typist frustrated by her current life.
 One of the series' characters, a neighbour (played by Derek Nimmo) of Hancock's title character, carried over to a follow-up series: Sorry I'm Single (1967) starred Nimmo as a callow mature student sharing a house with three young women.
 Wild, Wild Women (1969), starring Barbara Windsor and Pat Coombs and set in 1902, was effectively a period-drama variation on The Rag Trade, but only one series was produced.

 On the Buses

 Their next series was ITV's On the Buses, which ran from 1969 to 1973, leading them to be called the Other Two Ronnies.
-Rejected by the BBC, it was commissioned by Frank Muir, now Head of Entertainment at the then recently established London Weekend Television, who said it was "rather at the baked beans end of my menu".
+Rejected by the BBC, it was commissioned by Frank Muir, Head of Entertainment at the then recently established London Weekend Television, who said it was "rather at the baked beans end of my menu".
 The series had an audience of up to 20 million, and was more popular at the time than Dad's Army.

 It starred Reg Varney as bus driver Stan Butler, with Bob Grant as his bus conductor Jack Harper.
-Doris Hare was his Mum (originally played by Cicely Courtneidge), Michael Robbins his brother-in-law Arthur, Anna Karen as his plain sister Olive.
-Stephen Lewis as bus inspector Cyril Blake, usually referred to as 'Blakey', delivered the series' catchphrases "I 'ate you, Butler" and "I'll get you for this, Butler".
+Doris Hare was his Mum (originally played by Cicely Courtneidge), Michael Robbins his brother-in-law Arthur, and Anna Karen his plain sister Olive.
+Stephen Lewis, as bus inspector Cyril Blake, usually referred to as 'Blakey', delivered the series' catchphrases "I 'ate you, Butler" and "I'll get you for this, Butler".
 Both Varney and Grant's characters were womanisers.
 As David Stubbs wrote for The Guardian in 2008, Grant and Varney were playing "two conspicuously middle-aged men" pursuing "an endless array of improbably available 'dolly birds'".

-The series, although a rating success, was nevertheless critically derided at the time of its first broadcast.
+The series, although a ratings success, was nevertheless critically derided at the time of its first broadcast.
 It led to three film spin-offs, which Chesney and Wolfe both co-wrote and co-produced.
 The first of these was more successful at the British box office than the year's James Bond film Diamonds Are Forever (1971).
 On the Buses American remake, Lotsa Luck (1973–74), ran for a season on NBC.
 When On the Buses ended, Wolfe and Chesney followed it with Don't Drink the Water (1974–75), which starred Stephen Lewis's Blakey character abroad in Spain with his sister (played by Pat Coombs).
 It lasted for two series.